Allison posing with a friendly husky after a dog sledding tour in Tromso

 Tell me this isn’t a happy face!

-The ethics of dog sledding is understandably a concern, and it was a subject I researched in depth before first deciding to do a dog sledding tour in Abisko in 2016.
+The ethics of dog sledding is understandably a concern, and it was a subject I researched in depth before first deciding to do a dog sledding tour in Abisko.

 At the two Tromso tour companies I visited as well as the ones in Abisko, Rovaniemi, and Alta, I have always strongly felt the dog sledding companies truly had their dogs’ health and happiness at the heart of everything they did.